-Stockholders are referred to the Company's Annual Report on Form 10-K for the year ended December 31, 1997 for financial and other information about the Company, but the report is not incorporated in this statement and is not deemed to be a part of the proxy soliciting material.
+Stockholders are referred to the Company's Annual Report on Form 10-K for the year ended December 31, 1998 for financial and other information about the Company, but the report is not incorporated in this statement and is not deemed to be a part of the proxy soliciting material.

-Deloitte & Touche LLP was the Company's auditor for 1997.
-The Board of Directors has not selected the Company's auditors for 1998.
-Auditors will be selected by the Board upon a recommendation by the Audit Committee.
-A representative of Deloitte & Touche LLP will be present at the Annual Meeting.
+Ernst & Young LLP was the Company's auditor for 1998.
+A representative of Ernst & Young LLP will be present at the Annual Meeting.
 He will have the opportunity to make a statement, if he desires to do so, and will be available to respond to appropriate questions.